The Mantle: Release and reception

 On March 28, 2005, Profound Lore Records released a double LP version of The Mantle on grey-colored vinyl.
 Limited to 500 copies, it also featured exclusive cover artwork.

 The Mantle was released to a very positive reception from critics and fans alike.
 William York from AllMusic regarded the album as a "leaps-and-bounds improvement" over their first full-length Pale Folklore and held it as one of 2002's most accomplished metal-related albums.
 York praised the production, the mature detailed arrangements of each song, and "how smoothly they are woven together, creating an album that flows from beginning to end, using its entire 68-minute running time to make its point without wearing out its welcome."
 Sputnikmusic described the album as an experience of atmosphere: "At times you will be frightened by the sense that you are alone, wandering through desolate, snowy woodlands like the elk on the front cover…while other times, you will be rendered speechless by the waves and waves of stunningly gorgeous soundscapes that grace your ears."
 They compared the album to Opeth's Damnation, in its dreary and "tremendously addictive" acoustic passages, whilst also treading the line of post-rock and indie-folk.
 In 2012, Decibel inducted The Mantle into its Hall of Fame.
 They praised the album as moving with timeless relevancy and claimed its legacy helped inform "generations of frustrated shoe-starers, sky-gazers and nature votaries a half-decade later."

 Loudwire called The Mantle the 13th best black metal album of all time.
 In 2021, Loudwire named it the best metal album of 2002.

 In response to the album's feedback, Anderson stated: "We are all very happy with the reception for The Mantle.
 We were surprised by how successful it was.
 I would have to say that The Mantle is the most precious to me since it is most representative of our current songwriting."

 Track listing

 All lyrics written by John Haughm, except track 8 which contained an excerpt from Cherokee folk tale "Earth Making".
+The song "The Hawthorne Passage" contains a fragment of dialogue from the Swedish movie The Seventh Seal and the Mexican movie Fando y Lis.